FOCUS-Baby formula makers raced for FDA approval. They may be waiting a while

 Despite the Biden administration's pledge to end formula shortages, slow responses and requests for more information from the U.S. Food and Drug Administration (FDA) have led to weeks-long delays for baby formula makers seeking U.S. approval, the two companies told Reuters.

+The agency said it is working carefully to ensure the safety of the products and is also prioritizing the largest formula providers.

+The FDA has approved formula from Bubs Australia Ltd BUB.AX, UK-based Kendamil, Nestle SA NESN.S and Danone SA DANO.PA under the new program, but Holle and Nature’s One are among many still waiting, Reuters reporting has found.

-In May, both Holle, a Swiss brand sold throughout Europe, and Ohio-based Nature's One sought FDA approval after the agency said it would allow formula sold in other countries into the United States under a temporary program with relaxed standards.
-The U.S. government has also flown in formula from overseas plants.
+In May, both Holle, a Swiss brand sold throughout Europe, and Ohio-based Nature's One sought FDA approval after the agency said it would allow formula sold in other countries into the United States under the temporary program.

 "This should be easy," said Jay Highman, CEO of Nature's One, which is sold in China.
 "We're ready to go to feed babies."
 Highman has also been seeking permanent FDA approval since 2020.